vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Select Inscriptions

-Select Inscriptions bearing on Indian History and Civilization.
-See Sircar,
+Select Inscriptions bearing on Indian History and CivilizatioṇSee Sircar,

 Dines Chandra (SI).

 Sen, Nabaneeta

-1966 Comparative Studies in Oral Epic Poetry and the Vālmīki Rāmāyan. a: A report on the Bālākān. ḍa. in: JAOS 86 (1966), 397–409.
+1966 Comparative Studies in Oral Epic Poetry and the Vālmīki Rāmāyaṇa: A report on the Bālākān. ḍa. in: JAOS 86 (1966), 397–409.

 Settar, S. & Gunther ḍSontheimer (eds.)